Featured on BBC One’s Northern Justice & Morning Live

 Have you transferred out of your workplace pension scheme?

 Final salary or defined benefit is a specified (i.e. guaranteed) amount of benefit, such as “1/60 of your pay upon retirement for each year of service,” is provided by defined benefit pension plans.
-In such an arrangement, the employee was often guaranteed a pension that was either an average of their earnings during their career or a predetermined percentage of their wage during the years before to retirement.
+In such an arrangement, the employee was often guaranteed a pension that was either an average of their earnings during their career or a predetermined percentage of their wage during the years before retirement.
 The ratio would be based on the length of employment with the employer.
 Increases after retirement are often somewhat discretionary but must adhere to legislative minimums.

 Sometimes financial advisers can advocate transferring out of the final salary pension scheme offered to you by a workplace.
 Pension transfers are a big decision and transferring out of a final salary scheme is rarely good advice.
 However, many people were advised to do that due to negligent financial advice.